NoDiskNoFun/Upscaler/README.md

+This is a fork!
+Do not use it.
+Instead go to https://github.com/hollowaykeanho/Upscaler

 # Holloway's Upscaler - Image & Video
 [![Holloway's Upscaler](resources/logos/logo-1200x630.svg)](https://github.com/hollowaykeanho/Upscaler)
 This project is a consolidation of various compiled open-source AI image/video